Griswold Cookware

 See the similarities in prose?

-When I met with Lodge collector Grady Britt, we talked about how Blacklock (the predecessor to Lodge) pieces are hard to identify unless marked “Blacklock.”
+When I met with Lodge collector Grady Britt, we discussed how Blacklock (the predecessor to Lodge) pieces are hard to identify unless marked “Blacklock.”
 Grady had a cast iron teakettle upon which a marked Blacklock lid perfectly sat.
-Given everything Grady knew about Blacklock and Lodge, and based on his own examination, he was comfortable concluding for himself that the teakettle was Blacklock.
+Given everything Grady knew about Blacklock and Lodge, and based on his examination, he was comfortable concluding – for himself – that the teakettle was Blacklock.

 Given the passage of time and its consequences, I probably will never know definitively whether Etta Moses wrote at least the introduction to the Waterless Cooking booklet.
 In my own mind, I’m comfortable concluding that she did, given the similarities in the prose.